 You should also work on breaking down your goals into bite-sized chunks and mark your deadlines in your calendar.
 First, mark the date that your goal will be achieved.
 Be really specific and plan your achievement perfectly.
 In the above example, you would schedule the date you are going to deliver your speech.
 You should book the meeting room and schedule time to work on your presentation.
 Invite people to your presentation.

 By creating a plan like this and setting it in stone, you are more likely to make it happen.
 Most of us will drive ourselves towards our achievement so that we don't have to cancel the room booking, retract the invitation or go back on something we have promised.
 It is in our nature.
 Yep, it is a lot of pressure.
-But sometimes a kick in the backside like this is what you need to confront negative behaviours.
+But sometimes a kick in the backside like this is what you need to stop sabotaging your career.

 4. GET AN ACCOUNTABILITY PARTNER TO REMIND YOU WHEN YOU ARE SLIPPING INTO OLD HABITS